f5devcentral/f5-big-iq-lab/docs/class5/module8/lab1.rst

 Navigate to: ``cd f5-aws-vpn-ssg``

-Execute the Ansible scripts to create the VPN
+Execute the Ansible scripts to create the AWS resources (including VPN between AWS and the lab), cloud provider and cloud environment.

 ``./000-RUN_ALL.sh ve``

-.. note:: VPN object and servers can take up to 45 minutes to complete.
+.. note:: VPN object and servers can take up to 15 minutes to complete.

 The console will output your ephemeral credentials for the resources created, **yours will be different**.
 Save these for later use.